spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 ### Person

-Use second-person pronouns you, your  to convey friendliness and human touch to the users.
-Addressing the user as you keeps the focus on them.
-It implies a supportive tone.
-If the discussion is about product UI, use second person pronouns as  You can to help the user feel they have a choice to make.
+Use second-person pronouns you, your, to convey friendliness and human touch to the users.
+Addressing the user helps you keep the focus on them.

  Good  ✅                                                              | Bad ❌                                                             |
 |-------------------------------------------------------------------|-----------------------------------------------------------------|